Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 A law firm has paid £45,000 in damages after admitting to sending letters of claim written by another firm.
 While imitation may be the sincerest form of flattery, it can certainly also be the most expensive.

 The case has raised eyebrows amongst lawyers used to ‘taking inspiration’ from other lawyers’ work.
 After all, the efficient practice of law is made possible by using precedent documents adapted over and over to suit successive clients’ instructions.
 This avoidance of “re-inventing the wheel” every time is generally a good thing because work can be done more quickly and safely when the documents have been scrutinised many times before for potential pitfalls.
-Banks of precedent documents are either developed by the firm itself over time or acquired from specialist third party providers.
+Banks of precedent documents are either developed by the firm itself over time or acquired from specialist third-party providers.

-Unfortunately for the defendant firm, they were provided with the offending letter by a barrister who could not claim ownership of the copyright because he had in turn acquired from the claimant firm (in relation to an earlier, unrelated case) and so it belonged to them.
+Unfortunately for the defendant firm, they were provided with the offending letter by a barrister who could not claim ownership of the copyright because he had in turn acquired it from the claimant firm (concerning an earlier, unrelated case) and so it belonged to them.
 The infringement only came to light when, while defending a dispute on behalf of a client, the claimant firm received one of their own letters.
 Aside from the inevitable feeling of schadenfreude, the case invites consideration of what degree of copying amounts to infringement in this context.

 What is copyright infringement?